-The Fountain of the Dioscuri (1818) was commissioned by Pope Pius VII (r.
-1800-23) and designed by Raffaele Stern, using an ancient Roman granite basin.
+The Fountain of the Dioscuri (Fontana dei Dioscuri, 1818), in Piazza del Quirinale, was commissioned by Pope Pius VII (r.
+1800-23) and designed by the Roman architect Raffaele Stern (1774-1820), using an ancient granite basin.

-The statues of Castor and Pollux (the Dioscuri) were unearthed in the Baths of Constantine, which stood on the site of the Palazzo del Quirinale.
+The statues of Castor and Pollux (the Dioscuri) were unearthed in the remains of the Baths of Constantine, which once occupied the site of Palazzo del Quirinale.

 The obelisk, one of a pair, once stood outside the entrance to the Mausoleum of Augustus.

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and